 Thomas has parked his passenger car in the car park at his local shopping centre.
-When he returned, Thomas notices a nasty-looking scratch about 20 cm long in the surface of the paint on the left side of the car and a slight dent in the rear door.
+When he returned, Thomas notices a nasty-looking scratch about 20 cm long in the surface of the paint on the left side of the car.
 Someone must have hit the car while they were parking in the adjacent space.

 Compensation situation 1